 Following the West End premiere of Simon Stephens’ new play Heisenberg: The Uncertainty Principle, Elliott & Harper will co-produce a new adaptation of the C.S.Lewis classic The Lion, The Witch and The Wardrobe in Leeds.
 Directed and adapted by Sally Cookson and co-produced with West Yorkshire Playhouse and Catherine Schreiber, it opens in November 2017.
 In March 2018, Elliott & Harper will co-produce the Broadway transfer of The National Theatre’s production of Tony Kushner’s Angels in America directed by Marianne.
 In September 2018, Elliott & Harper will present Marianne’s new production of Company by Stephen Sondheim and George Furth in the West End.

-In addition, Chris produced a TV documentary called My Curious Documentary for the BBC about children dealing with autism.
+In addition, Chris Harper produced a TV documentary called My Curious Documentary for the BBC, about children learning to live with autism.

 - Associate Producer – Nick Sidi